BobG1983/rantz_random/README.md

 Can shuffle anything `Clone + IntoIterator<T> + FromIterator<T>` as well as returning a random element, or random index.

+Also includes a `WeightedTable` class for use in weighted random generation.

 ## Usage

 Add to your `Cargo.toml`.
 Use `rantz_random::*;` to get access to the traits that define random generation.